 Secrets to Healthy Soils

-Students will understand that the diversity of life in soil contributes to soil fertility.
+Students determine that the diversity of life in soil contributes to soil fertility.
+Grades 3-5

 - Ziploc bags for collecting soil samples

 - Soil sample from top layer of a soil high in organic matter, 1 per group